 - Broken Arms

-Michael Fleming has participated in the MS 150 charity bike ride from Houston to Austin many times.
-He understands the dangers and needs of cyclists and as a board certified injury lawyer, he knows what has to be done to protect your rights after being hit by a car.
-Call him today for a free consultation.
+Michael Fleming (June 25, 1963 – July 1, 2020) participated in the MS 150 charity bike ride from Houston to Austin many times.
+He understood the dangers and needs of cyclists and as a board-certified bicycle accident lawyer, he knew what has to be done to protect your rights after being hit by a car.
+Call the expert Houston bicycle accident lawyers at Fleming Law today for a free consultation.

 Helpful resources for victims of bicycle accidents